Drugs, Weapons & Cash Detection Dogs

 Drugs, Weapons & Cash Detection Dogs.

-Search dogs are useful and offer a unique perspective when used for security purposes.
+Search dogs or sniffer dogs are useful and offer a unique perspective when used for security purposes.
 As humans, we perceive life predominantly through sight, whereas dogs rely on their sense of smell to interpret their environment.
 A search dog’s sense of smell can be up to forty times greater than the average human, opening up opportunities for searching and tracking.
 Not only this, but security dogs have better hearing, often locking onto sounds from a greater distance.

 Commonly used to locate and find specific items or substances, search dogs are useful in niche scenarios.
-We work with our clients to ensure they receive the best search dog or detection dog based on their criteria.
+We work with our clients to ensure they receive the best search dog UK or detection dog based on their criteria.
 This can include drug, explosive as well as pyrotechnic detection.
 In addition to search and detection dogs, we also provide K9 security services which are a highly effective deterrent.

 Search & Detection dog duties

-Our Search Dogs are trained to locate, Drugs, Explosives, Cash, Firearms, tobacco & Pyrotechnic.
+Our Search Dogs are trained to locate, Drugs, Explosives, Cash, Firearms, Tobacco & Pyrotechnic.

 It has been proven in recent studies that deploying search dogs to venues deters criminal activity as criminals are aware that a Search Dog will indicate on the substance.